-North Korea may be gearing up for a full ICBM test, just when U.S. attention is focused elsewhere
+North Korea may be gearing up for a full ICBM test, when U.S. attention is focused elsewhere

 South Korea, meanwhile, is planning its own solid-fuel space rocket test this month, in line with its plans to develop military satellites, which would be used to monitor North Korea.
-In April, there will also be joint U.S.-South Korean military exercises, which North Korea view as “hostile.”
+In April, there will also be joint U.S.-South Korean military exercises, which North Korea views as “hostile.”

-With a presidential transition underway in South Korea, where the president-elect vows to take a tougher stance toward Pyongyang, the next few months may lay the foundation for rocky inter-Korean relations during a time when U.S. attention is focused on the Russian invasion, with fewer resources to divert elsewhere.
+With a presidential transition underway in South Korea, where the president-elect vows to take a tougher stance toward Pyongyang, the next few months may lay the foundation for rocky inter-Korean relations during a time when U.S. attention is focused on the Russian invasion of Ukraine, with fewer resources to divert elsewhere.

 South Korean officials are warning that a successful ICBM system test by North Korea may be imminent, joining U.S. officials in raising concerns about Pyongyang’s two ballistic missile tests on Feb.
 27 and March 5 — which were described at the time as space launches by the North Koreans — that were apparently intended to try out parts of the new missile system ahead of a full launch of a large new ICBM.